Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Planet Control
 <div>

-Planets are usually acquired by landing [troops](#user-content-Troop) on them during the [Planetary Landing](#user-content-PlanetaryLandings_TacticalActionStep) step of a Tactical Action, although there are other ways.
+Planets are usually acquired by landing [ground units](#user-content-Troop) on them during the [Planetary Landing](#user-content-PlanetaryLandings_TacticalActionStep) step of a Tactical Action, although there are other ways.
 When a player acquires a planet, the planet is received [exhausted](#user-content-RefreshedAndExhaustedStates) (and the planet card is rotated to indicate this fact).

-A player does not need to keep troops on a planet to retain control of it.
+A player does not need to keep ground units on a planet to retain control of it.
 If no units remain on a controlled planet, its controller must place a flag to indicate she still controls the planet.
 </div>

 #### Refreshed and Exhausted states <a name="RefreshedAndExhaustedStates"></a>